The McGraw Fellows

 The McGraw Fellows for 2019 are:

-An independent environmental reporter based in California’s Bay Area, Cabrera will use her Fellowship to investigate the legacy of industrial lead pollution in urban residential neighborhoods, as well as the policy decisions that have led to the environmental conditions and lead soil contamination faced by residents in these areas.
+An independent environmental reporter based in California’s Bay Area, Cabrera used her Fellowship to investigate the legacy of industrial lead pollution in urban residential neighborhoods, as well as the policy decisions that have led to the environmental conditions and lead soil contamination faced by residents in these areas.

-A business and investigative journalist based in the Midwest, Frazier will use the Fellowship to examine the expanding physical infrastructure of Silicon Valley within Middle America.
+A business and investigative journalist based in the Midwest, Frazier used the Fellowship to examine the expanding physical infrastructure of Silicon Valley within Middle America.

 A regular contributor to Bloomberg Businessweek, she has written about the rise of dollar stores in rural food deserts, big tech’s drain on public services, and, as a 2016 recipient of the McGraw Fellowship for Business Journalism, how Silicon Valley startup culture is transforming Midwest evangelicalism.
 Her work has also appeared in Outside, Columbia Journalism Review, NewYorker.com, The New Republic, Slate, The Atlantic, and Harper’s.
 She is a former staff writer for The Cleveland Plain Dealer and American City Business Journals.

-A freelance reporter based in Berkeley, California, Markham’s Fellowship project will examine how dwindling water levels along California’s Feather River intersect with the region’s myriad financial interests.
+A freelance reporter based in Berkeley, California, Markham’s Fellowship project examined how dwindling water levels along California’s Feather River intersect with the region’s myriad financial interests.

 A fifth-generation Californian, Markham’s work covers issues related to youth, migration, the environment and her home state.
 Her stories have appeared or are forthcoming in outlets such as Orion, Harper’s, The New Republic, Mother Jones, Pacific Standard, Guernica, The New York Times, The New York Review of Books, and VQR, where she is a Contributing Editor.
 Her book The Far Away Brothers: Two Young Migrants and the Making of an American Life was named a 2017 New York Times Critics’ Pick, was awarded the Northern California Book Award, the Ridenhour Prize, and the California Book Award Silver Medal.
 In addition to writing, she has spent over a decade working with immigrant youth in California.